vektor-inc/vk-blocks-pro/readme.txt

 = 1.71.0 =
 [ Add function ][ Accordion ] Add plain style to accordion block.
 [ Bug fix ][ Table of Contents (Pro) ] Fixed visibility issue in 6.5.
+[ Bug fix ][ Core Group ] Fix stitching styles for theme.json in Group blocks.
+[ Bug fix ][ Flow ] Fixed margin-block-start being attached to flow block [ Bug fix ][ Grid Column (Pro) ] Fixed right margin when using grid columns outside of Lightning.
 [ Bug fix ][ Grid Column (Pro) ] Content does not span full width when using grid columns outside of Lightning in col-12.
-[ Bug fix ][ Core Group ] Fix stitching styles for theme.json in Group blocks.
-[ Bug fix ][ Flow ] Fixed margin-block-start being attached to flow block [ Bug fix ][ Grid Column (Pro) ] Fixed right margin when using grid columns outside of Lightning。 [ Bug fix ][ New FAQ ] Fix a typo in the font-family specification.
+[ Bug fix ][ New FAQ ] Fix a typo in the font-family specification.

 = 1.70.0 =